AI Research Assistant

-AI Research Assistant is an MCP (Model Context Protocol) server that bridges AI models like Claude with the Semantic Scholar database of over 200 million academic papers.
-It is designed for researchers who need to automate literature reviews, citation mapping, and data extraction directly within their AI chat environment.
-Its key differentiator is the ability to perform Retrieval-Augmented Generation (RAG) using full-text PDFs from arXiv and Wiley open-access sources without requiring a complex setup.
+A Model Context Protocol (MCP) server that connects AI agents to Semantic Scholar and arXiv for real-time academic research.
+It is designed for researchers and developers who need LLMs to perform grounded literature searches, citation analysis, and full-text PDF extraction.
+Its key differentiator is the ability to fetch full-text content from arXiv and Wiley open-access sources without requiring an upfront API key.

 What Users Actually Pay